 - Students will function as members of teams and work collaboratively on the study, collection, and analysis of data and the development of research-based solutions to educational problems.
 Research teams will extend beyond the College to the larger community.

-- The foundation of the program is aligned with the New Jersey Professional Standards for School Leaders (NJPSSL).
+- The foundation of the program is aligned with the Professional Standards for School Leaders (PSEL).

 - Students will receive personal attention and service from College departments at times that are convenient for working adults.